cameronmclean/labpatterns/notebook.md

 But all good - seems to be working.
 NEXT is figure out how to keep the state / deal with the back button - this could be a major PITA... we'll see.
 (note note : if dynamic forms and back browser back button is  pain - can try adding forces one at a time, with I'm done and save and add another buttons - using only Http functions...)

+##### 20140513

+Added Solution and Rationale views, urls, forms, template.
+HAd heaps of trouble getting it to save to the db - because I copied the code from the Problem/context forms - AND FORGOT TO CHANGE THE MODELFORM to use the right model!
+Duh!
+Anyho workingnow...